-From our point of view, the outcomes of the paper at hand cover three important disciplines in the field of AI-applications and the related methods:
+From our point of view, these outcomes altogether cover three important disciplines in the field of AIapplications and the related methods:

 - (i) Infrastructure: Must be reliable and flexible to fulfill response time requirements in industry scenarios (M-1 and M-2). - (ii) Learning: Suitable algorithm portfolio and topology needed to address several declarative goals and resource limitations (M-3). - (iii) Data curation: Combines data pre-processing and domain knowledge to create metadata to support further algorithmic processing (M-3 and M-4).